 This post is the third in a series focusing on members of the Index staff.
-Today we will be introducing Henry D. Schilb.
+Today we introduce Henry D. Schilb.

 What is your background and specialization?

 Maybe I ought to have been a musicologist.
 Among other things that I almost got away with in my life, I once wrote, produced, and hosted a radio series about twentieth-century music.
 That was during the fifteen years that I worked as an announcer at a couple different public radio stations (among many other brutally low-paying jobs I’ve held down, often two or more at a time).
 In those heady days, I sneaked works by Ruth Crawford Seeger, Harry Partch, Iannis Xenakis, György Ligeti, Pierre Boulez, George Walker, and even James Tenney onto the airwaves, no mean feat at that time.
 Oh, how invigorating were the listener complaints!
 No composer younger than Brahms was safe from the acrid contempt of the average public radio listener, but I still especially cherish being told by one listener that I myself was what was wrong with the world—and this was in the early ’90s, so the listener who lodged that complaint had no idea what was coming!

 Although I always fear that too many minds nestled between incurious ears remain impervious to the pleasures of new music, or simply unaware of them, let me hope that there are some—among those who have survived more than twenty percent of the twenty-first century with a spirit of adventure intact—who will forgive me for seizing this moment to direct their attention to the music of George Lewis, Chaya Czernowin, Unsuk Chin, Rebecca Saunders, and Olga Neuwirth.
 I could go on, but that’s a good start.
 You can thank me later.